samvera/hyrax/README.md

 version, be sure to select the appropriate branch or tag from the drop-down menu above.

-## Quickstart

-If you're looking to spin up a vanilla Hyrax application very quickly for demonstration purposes, you may be interested in [the samvera-vagrant project](https://github.com/samvera-labs/samvera-vagrant) which may be used to "kick the tires" of Hyrax and [Hyku](https://github.com/samvera-labs/hyku).
-It requires VirtualBox and Vagrant.

 ## Prerequisites

 Prerequisites are required for both creating a Hyrax\-based app and contributing new features to Hyrax.
 After installing the prerequisites...